kellymahaffy1/kellymahaffy1.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in English, Truman State University, 2018
+*     Minors in Child Studies, Cognitive Science, Education, History
+* M.A. in English, University of Connecticut, 2020
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Psychology, University of Connecticut, 2022
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Psychology, University of Connecticut, 2025 (expected)

 Work experience
 ======